microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 For the `Load` operations on `groupshared` arrays:
   - an element is a type matching the element type of the `groupshared` array.
+  - the `Stride` and `Offset` arguments are in terms of elements of the matrix's type, not the groupshared array's type.
   - the `Stride` argument is the row or column stride in elements.
   - the `Offset` argument is the number of elements to skip before loading.